dustinpfister/videoground-beta-world/videos/audio-generator-waveform/README.md

 ## video03-xx-import-* - Import sample data as wavefrom

 With this set of videos I am exploring the topic of setting, updating, and transitioning a waveform by way of importing sample data.
 Thus far there are two general ways of doing this, one of which is to import data by way of a text JSON text from that I have started, and the other is by just directly reading a wav file that I want to use to do so.

+## video04-xx-curves - Using curves to create waveforms

+I wanted to try out a few videos where I am using curves to create an update a waveform